TheOldPresbyope/moOdeCDPlay/README.md

 ## Responsiveness

 An optical CD drive is very slow compared to other storage devices.
-Then, too, nature of the CDDA (compact disk digital audio) encoding complicates finding and extracting an audio track from the CD.
+Then, too, the nature of the CDDA (compact disk digital audio) encoding complicates retrieving audio tracks from the CD.
 In addition, there is internal buffering involved.

 Some sample timings (expect variability):